 What has a Fitbit got to do exercise, you ask?

-Idly I rolled my eyes and wondered if it would pour me a glass of wine when I clicked my fingers.
+Idly I rolled my eyes and leaned back in my chair wondering if it would pour me a glass of wine when I clicked my fingers.

 Call me confused, but I wasn’t sure I needed a rubber band on my wrist calling the exercise shots!